EvaFrossard/EvaFrossard.github.io/index.md

   </table>
 </body>

-All put together, here is the **formula** for the logistic regression produces on standardized predictor variables:
+All put together, here is the **formula** for the logistic regression produced on standardized predictor variables:

 <div style="border: 2px solid red; padding: 10px; display: inline-block;">
   \[